Vladimirescu/BIOSINF_IA2/README.md

 ## Project Rules:
 ### 13 March - Q&A session for Project details.
-For the project the students can work in teams of 2 students.
+For (some) projects, students can work in teams of 2.
 Each team should choose a project until **13 March**, which implies writing your name on the spreadsheet present in Teams - files.
 The requirements for completing your practical project, along with a list of available projects can be found [here](Project_IA2.pdf).
 We'll be available for discussions regarding the status of your project every **Thursday after Course / Lab.**